-My advice for new deaf or hard of hearing students is to seek out resources right away.
+My advice for new deaf and hard-of-hearing students is to seek out resources right away.
 I wish I had done that as a new undergraduate student.
 When I started my master’s and doctoral programs, I immediately contacted the Disability Office at both schools and developed relationships.
 Having these relationships in place as early as possible not only helped me get the right accommodations, but also to meet new people in the community and find events or groups to participate in.
 Being proactive eases your transition to a new school with new people and new expectations.

 How can family and friends support students transitioning to college?

-Families can support their deaf or hard of hearing child transitioning to college as early as high school by including their child in accommodation-related decisions.
-This helps better prepare a new deaf and hard of hearing college student to be proactive about seeking information and making accommodation decisions.
+Families can support their deaf or hard-of-hearing child transitioning to college as early as high school by including their child in accommodation-related decisions.
+This helps better prepare a new deaf or hard-of-hearing college student to be proactive about seeking information and making accommodation decisions.

-Deaf or hard of hearing students transitioning to college should always contact the Disability Office at their new school (this might also be known as the Disability Resource Center).
-Establishing that relationship right away gives new deaf or hard of hearing students access to campus resources, and sometimes community resources.
+Deaf and hard-of-hearing students transitioning to college should always contact the Disability Office at their new school (this might also be known as the Disability Resource Center).
+Establishing that relationship right away gives new deaf and hard-of-hearing students access to campus resources, and sometimes community resources.
 I also recommend seeking out other students with similar experiences.
 Developing peer relationships with other students who use similar accommodations means you have someone who can give you advice or share experiences with.
 The Disability Office may be able to offer support for networking with other students.